-- 7 Re-Pair Speed Let S be a string of length n.
-Solve the following exercises. - 7.1 [w] Give a straightforward algorithm that implements the Re-Pair compression in $O(n^2)$ time. - 7.2 Give a data structure for a dynamic string S that allows efficient replacement of an arbitrary pair.
-Specifically, we want a compact representation of S that supports the following operation. - replace(ab): replace all (non-overlapping) occurrences of the pair ab.
+9 Re-Pair Speed Let S be a string of length n.
+Solve the following exercises.

+- 9.1 [w] Give a straightforward algorithm that implements the Re-Pair compression in $O(n^2)$ time. - 9.2 Give a data structure for a dynamic string S that allows efficient replacement of an arbitrary pair.
+Specifically, we want a compact representation of S that supports the following operation. - replace(ab, X): replace all (non-overlapping) occurrences of the pair ab with symbol X.

-The data structure should use time $O(f{ab})$, where f{ab}) is the frequency of ab.
+The data structure should use time $O(f{ab})$, where f{ab} is the frequency of ab.
 Hint: maintain string as linked list.
-Store a dictionary of pairs and for each pair store pointer to occurrence in linked list.
+Store a dictionary of pairs and for each pair store pointer to occurrences in linked list.

-- 7.3 Show how to implement Re-Pair in $O(n \log n)$ time.
-Hint: extend the solution from the previous exercise to maintain the frequencies of pairs in sorted order using a priority queue. - 7.4 Show how to implement Re-Pair in O(n) time.
+- 9.3 Show how to implement Re-Pair in $O(n \log n)$ time.
+Hint: extend the solution from the previous exercise to maintain the frequencies of pairs in sorted order using a priority queue. - 9.4 [] Show how to implement Re-Pair in O(n) time.
 Hint: Exploit properties of the frequencies to efficiently implement the priority queue.